/* Scenario metadata

 <<link "B. 2,300 MSL at 135 KIAS.
 The NOTAM's faster-aircraft profile.
 Stay in cruise config, gear up, clean, hold 135."
 "Dec2B">><</link>>

 <<link "C. 1,800 MSL at 100 KIAS.
-Close enough to 90 — the Arrow likes 100 better, and you'll still be slower than most of the faster stream."
+Close enough to 90.
+The Arrow likes 100 better, and you'll still be slower than most of the faster stream."
 "Dec2C">><</link>>

 <<link "D. Drop to 1,800 MSL early, slow to 90 KIAS before RIPON, add a notch of flaps now to help stabilize the slow airspeed."
 "Dec2D">><</link>>

 </div>You descend to 1,800 MSL five miles south of RIPON, pull the throttle to 16 inches, and let the Arrow settle to 90 KIAS.
 Trim in.
 Gear up.
 Clean.
-Hands off the yoke for a moment — she tracks hands-off; she's trimmed beautifully for this.
+Hands off the yoke for a moment.
+She tracks straight, trimmed beautifully for this.

 <<set $overTheTracks to true>>